 - Large and in Charge: He is a large, muscular gang leader and uses a two-handed metal club in battle.

 - Rape Is a Special Kind of Evil: He has his own personal sex dungeon to which he lured any woman he desired, usually through intimidation.

 - Sir Swears-a-Lot: Guy has a hell of a potty-mouth.
+Nearly every sentence he says has some usage of the word "fuck" in there somewhere.
 His fight "banter" with the Eagle Bearer in Fate of Atlantis consists largely of him calling them "fuckface" repeatedly.

 - Slashed Throat: He can be killed this way by the Eagle Bearer.